microsoft/AcademicContent/Labs/Web Development/Azure Web Apps and GitHub/Deploying a Cognitive Services Web Site to Azure via GitHub.md

 1. Start Visual Studio Code and use the **File** > **Open Folder...** command to open the "Classrates" directory containing the cloned repo — the directory that was created by the ```git``` command in Step 6.

-1. Select **Integrated Terminal** from Visual Studio Code's **View** menu to open an integrated terminal.
+1. Select **Terminal** from Visual Studio Code's **View** menu to open an integrated terminal.
 Then execute the following command in the integrated terminal to install [Bootstrap](https://www.npmjs.com/package/bootstrap), [Express](https://www.npmjs.com/package/express), and other packages that Classrates requires:

 	```
 	npm install